localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 This command queries the Google public nameserver (`8.8.8.8`) for the `localhost.localstack.cloud` domain.
 In the "ANSWER" section we see `127.0.0.1` returned, as an `A` record, meaning IP address.

-### Why is using localhost.localstack.cloud not enough?
+### Why is using `localhost.localstack.cloud` not enough?

 When you create a lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
 In these situations, using the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect.
 We currently have code in our Lambda managed runtimes to intercept any domain names that resolve to `127.0.0.1` and rewrite them to the LocalStack container IP, but this is only available to managed runtimes.

-To tackle the problem generally, we are bringing a feature from LocalStack Pro into LocalStack open source: our DNS server.
+To tackle the problem generally, we are bringing our DNS server from LocalStack Pro into the LocalStack Community edition.
 By doing this, we are able to respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above:

-* If SSL is used, then certificate validation must be turned off since LocalStack does not present a valid certificate for the domain used(either `localhost` or `host.docker.internal`).
+* If SSL is used, then certificate validation must be turned off since LocalStack does not present a valid certificate for the domain used (either `localhost` or `host.docker.internal`).
-    * **LocalStack presents a valid certificate for `*.localhost.localstack.cloud` domains**
+    * LocalStack presents a valid certificate for `*.localhost.localstack.cloud` domains.
 * Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
-    * **Subdomains of `localhost.localstack.cloud` also resolve to the LocalStack container**.
+    * Subdomains of `localhost.localstack.cloud` also resolve to the LocalStack container.
-* Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port .
+* Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port.
-    * **Now all networking can be done over the Docker network, and no ports have to be bound to the host at all**.
+    * Now all networking can be done over the Docker network, and no ports have to be bound to the host at all.

 ## How to use this new feature